top of page

 Like vivipary, parthenocarpy is a perfectly natural occurrence.
 I was explaining parthenocarpy and self-incompatible fruit to someone in a gardening group and they got quite defensive.
 But I will always combat fear and misinformation with facts.
 Seedless fruit are NOT a new invention.
 Seedless fruit occur naturally.
 Humans simply learned to copy natures techniques to reproduce them consistently.
 Because we're innovative like that.

-So, without having to get into terminology like apomixis and nucellar embyony.
+So, without having to get into terminology like apomixis and nucellar embryony.
 Parthenocarpy is in essence, fruit that develops without fertilization of the ovules.
 And this is the most common method for producing consistently seedless fruit.

-45 views1 comment
+46 views1 comment

 Recent Posts